-Revenue is recognized when obligations with the Company's customers are satisfied; generally this occurs at the time of shipment to our customers consistent with when control of the shipped product passes.
-The recognized revenue reflects the consideration the Company expects to receive in exchange for transferring goods, net of allowances for returns.
+Revenue is recognized when obligations with our customers are satisfied; generally this occurs at the time of shipment to our customers consistent with when control of the shipped product passes.
+The recognized revenue reflects the consideration we expect to receive in exchange for transferring goods, net of allowances for returns.